An Article

 Well-made design systems aren’t just great for designers, they increase efficiency during implementation.
 Each component and its variations are considered before building begins, and once built, developers get to reuse them instead of reimplementing them.

 This efficiency also applies to scaling the app.
-When there is a well-defined component system in place, the path to building on top of existing work is clear: Extend existing components or assemble new ones.
+When there is a well-defined component system in place, the path to building on top of existing work is clear: extend existing components or assemble new ones.

 Design systems provide a layer of abstraction to the work of building web applications.
 Since the application is an implementation of a broader design system, you can evaluate and build upon the system, then carry changes downstream into the application.
 There shouldn’t be a need to first inventory the application or pore through dense business logic to get a good grasp on where to begin.